IBM-Blockchain-Archive/learn-chaincode/README.md

 ```

 This `read` function is using the complement to `PutState` called `GetState`.
-This shim function just takes 1 string argument.
+This shim function just takes one string argument.
 The argument is the name of the key to retrieve.
-Next this function returns the value as an array of bytes back to `Query` who in turn sends it back to the REST handler.
+Next, this function returns the value as an array of bytes back to `Query`, who in turn sends it back to the REST handler.

 ### Main()
 Finally, you need to create a short `main` function that will execute when each peer deploys their instance of the chaincode.